Azure/terraform-azurerm-avm-ptn-aiml-ai-foundry/modules/ai-foundry/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Foundry Sub-Module

-This deploys the module in its simplest form.
+This Sub Module will deploy AI-Foundry along with any associated private endpoint.

 <!-- markdownlint-disable MD033 -->
 ## Requirements